 A second relevant analysis was related to the geographic locations and places.
-The aim was to identify geographical information to find matches with names appearing in the geonames.org dataset and thus obtaining formal location and GPS positions.
-The most informative fields are the (first) performance place, city and country and Dublin Core spatial and coverage.
-Since exact matching did not produce enough results, the matching was performed using full text search of the metadata field over the geographical names, the results have been filtered requiring that the words of the matched name had to be present in the metadata field.
-The results were assessed using precision/recall methodology, obtaining a precision of 98 % for cities (recall of the 98.8 %) and 99.5 % for countries (with a recall of 16 %, since in most cases the country was missing or identical to the city).
+The aim was to identify geographical information to find matches with names appearing in the Geonames.org dataset and thus obtaining formal location and GPS positions.
+The most informative fields are the (first) performance place, city and country and Dublin core spatial and coverage.
+Since exact matching did not produce enough results, the matching was performed by using full text search of the metadata field over the geographical names, the results have been filtered requiring that the words of the matched name had to be present in the metadata field.
+The results were assessed by using precision/recall methodology, obtaining a precision of 98% for cities (recall of the 98,8%) and 99,5% for countries (with a recall of 16%, since in most cases the country was missing or identical to the city).
 Moreover, when the country field is identified for the identification of city or place the search is limited to names of that country.
-The solution adopted is similar to the one proposed in [43, 44].
+The solution adopted is similar to the one proposed in [Tordai et al., 2009], [Volz et el., 2009].